Bitis heraldica

-Bitis heraldica is a venomous viper species endemic to Angola.
+Bitis heraldica is a viper species endemic to Angola.
 It is easily distinguished from B. caudalis by its heavily speckled belly and lack of any supraocular "horns".
 No subspecies are currently recognized.

 Taxonomy

 Its common names include Angolan adder and Bocage's horned adder.

 Description

 The maximum recorded total length (body + tail) is 405 mm.

 Distribution and habitat

 It is found on the high plateau of central Angola.

 The type locality given is "sur les bords de la rivière Calae, l'un des affluents de Cunene, entre le 13o et 14o parallèle á l'est de Caconda."
 [Calai River (tributary of the Kunene), Cacanda, Angola.

 It commonly inhabits rocky mountain slopes.

 Behavior

 Nothing is known of its behavior, as less than 20 specimens have ever been collected.

 Venom

 Nothing is known of the venom composition, and no bites have ever been recorded.